shopsmart/clj-foundation/README.md

-# clj-foundation
+# clj-foundation pre-1.0

+## Definition of Done for 1.0 release

+* On APIs - While 1.0 will be a major release with some inevitable API breakage, we will strive:
+    * To maintain API compatiblity with prior releases to the greatest extent possible
+    * To remove duplicated functionality (which may contradict the API compatibility principle)
+    * To maintain API compatibility with code copied from internal Brad's Deals projects to the greatest extent possible.

+* Target Clojure 1.9
+    * All functions will have type information supplied via Clojure 1.9 specs.
+    * Functions currently using plumatic/schema to specify type constraints will be migrated to Specs

+* On testing
+    * All functions will be unit tested using a style designed to illustrate behavior under failure modes as well as happy path scenarios.
+    * We will collectively agree on a style of testing that seems to hit the sweet spot between overspecification and underspecification.
+        * (Details are not set in stone but definitely up for negotiation)

+# Why clj-foundation?

-Libraries making additional simple things easy and hard things possible in Clojure that are intended for use across all Clojure projects at Brad's Deals.
+clj-foundation supplies namespaces making additional simple things easy and hard things possible in Clojure that are intended for use across all Clojure projects at Brad's Deals.

+* Enhances the core language in resonable, useful, and conservative ways.
+* Enables programming using a monadic style without requiring explicit monad types.
 * Describes, specifies, and illustrates best practices at Brad's Deals for working in Clojure.
-* Contains namespaces intended to extend the core language.
 * The only dependencies are Clojure, Potemkin, and Schema in order to minimize adoption friction.
+    * *(This is up for renegotiation for 1.0)*

 ## Features

 The folowing is a small sample of clj-foundation's features:

+### Math

+* A Mixed Number type
+* Time conversions to/from milliseconds
+* (str (millis/->dmhs elapsed-time)) => e.g.: "5 days 2 hours 3 minutes 2 seconds"
+* A Nothing type that behaves like the identity value for Maps, Seqs, and Strings and is distinct from nil.
+* Functions converting identity values of various types/operations to and from nil.

-### Ever had to declare a map as the result of a bunch of let variable bindings?
+### Ever had to declare a map containing the result of let variable bindings?
 Now you can do that in one step with let-map.

 ```clojure
 (let-map [meaning 42